-36 Terrifying Financial Horror Stories
+"My Wife's Loans Are Ruining Our Lives": 36 Financial Decisions People Regret

 8. I signed up for a credit card and charged two Snickers.

 When I was 18, just old enough to sign up for a credit card on my own, I worked at a retail store and had forgotten my debit card one day.
-I was hungry and wanted to eat something, so I signed up for a credit card and charged 2 snickers bars to it for around $5.
+I was hungry and wanted to eat something, so I signed up for a credit card and charged two snickers bars to it for around $5.
 I don’t know why I was the way I was, but I decided to just NOT pay on my credit card and ended up racking up late fees to almost $500.
 I ignored the statements until I had to ask my family to help me out with that monster of a bill and it just now fell off of my credit statement three years later.
 Adulting is hard, but thankfully I’m now the financially responsible one in my marriage!

 9. The cheaper option is not always the best.

 My worst financial mistakes are sometimes going the cheaper route to save money.
-I bought a $600 bike while living in Japan that I used everyday.
+I bought a $600 bike while living in Japan that I used every day.
 Yes, I loved it, but I carried my bike a lot and wanted something lighter and faster.
 I ended up taking a loss and buying a better, $1,500 bike.
 When I moved back to Michigan, I bought a $3,000 car that ended up being a lemon and I put $15,000 in.
 I now finance a $15,000 car (that I can afford) and is almost new.

 I bought a house for $110,000 (WELL below my budget) that does not have a garage, even though a garage was the ONLY thing on my “need” list.
 Now, I am looking at putting in a garage for $25,000.